Developer Guide

 Alternative 1 (Current choice):

-objects, it could end up taking a while for them to manually delete theExpense
+RecurringExpenseManagerthat is irreversible in terms of generatingExpenseobjects, it could end up taking a while for them to manually delete theExpenseobjects.

 - Pros: Makes more intuitive sense when a